quacksouls/bitburner/doc/guide/hgw.md

     - `weaken.js` followed by `grow.js`.

-    The order in which the loop runs `grow.js` and `weaken.js` might affect the time required for the target server to be prepped again.
-For example, [experimental data](../../data/hgw/README.md) shows that the prepping loop for `n00dles` and `joesguns` should be `grow.js` followed by `weaken.js`, whereas the prepping loop for `phantasy` should be `weaken.js` followed by `grow.js`.
+    The order in which the loop runs `grow.js` and `weaken.js` might affect the time required for the target server to be at minimum security level and maximum money.
+For example, [experimental data](../../data/hgw/README.md)
+    shows that the prepping loop for `n00dles` and `joesguns` should be `grow.js` followed by `weaken.js`, whereas the prepping loop for `phantasy` should be `weaken.js` followed by `grow.js`.
 Direct all servers in your botnet to prep a target server.
 Each server in the botnet should use all of its available RAM to run a worker script.

 1. Steal money from the target server.
 Unlike the prepping stage, during the hacking stage you should refrain from using all servers in your botnet to run